 [Pictured: José Feliciano playing a concert in 2007.]

 Eric Clapton beats Nirvana

-Eric Clapton is an undeniable music legend (lead guitarist of aforementioned Cream) and his song “Layla” has stood the test of time.
-However, in 1993, it was an acoustic cover of that song—which, by then, was 20 years old—which beat out Nirvana’s “Smells Like Teen Spirit” for Best Rock Song.
-Today, “Teen Spirit” is considered a touchstone of the ’90s and among Nirvana’s best work.
+Eric Clapton is an undeniable music legend—as well as the lead guitarist of the aforementioned Cream—and his song, “Layla,” has stood the test of time.
+However, in 1993, it was an acoustic cover of that song—which, by then, was 20 years old—that beat out Nirvana’s “Smells Like Teen Spirit” for Best Rock Song.
+Today, “Teen Spirit” is considered a touchstone of the ’90s and among Nirvana’s best works.

 You may also like: Best and worst Al Pacino movies